-Enjoy an easy ride through the vineyards of Collio before crossing the border back into Slovenia to the village of Šmartno.
+Leaving the Alps behind, enjoy an easy ride through the vineyards of Collio before crossing the border back into Slovenia to the village of Šmartno.
 This Tuscany-like part of Slovenia, known as Goriška Brda, has gently rolling hills covered in orchards and vineyards dotted with small, historic villages.
 It's one of the country's main wine regions, and you'll get a chance to sample some locally-produced wine.

 Cycling distance: 50 miles (80 km)

 Day 6: Cycle from Šmartno to Lokev, Stopping in Lipica